Thinkersbluff/CR6Community-Marlin_TB/README.md

 ## Downloads

 Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
 Take the release which belongs to the particular touch screen firmware you are going to flash.

-Please read the release notes *carefully* - it contains all the instructions you need.
+Please read the release notes *very carefully* - the online version on the repo contains all the instructions you need, the instructions bundled with the firmware are now out of date.

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.